SpikeInterface/spikely/README.md

 Version 0.3.0

 # spikely
 An application built on top of SpikeInterface to create and run extracellular data processing pipelines.
-Spikely currently supports loading, preprocessing, sorting, and postprocessing extracellular datasets that are stored in SpikeInterface compatible file formats.
+Spikely currently supports loading, preprocessing, sorting, and curating extracellular datasets that are stored in SpikeInterface compatible file formats.

 To run Spikely, first you must install spikeextractors, spiketoolkit, and PyQt5.